kourouklides/artificial_neural_networks/README.md

-# bayesian_nn
+# artificial_neural_networks
-Bayesian Neural Networkis in Python (using TensorFlow and Edward libraries)
+Artificial Neural Networkis in Python (using TensorFlow and Keras libraries)